-How to Prevent Burnout Being the Next Pandemic in Your Organisation
+How to Prevent Burnout Being the Next Pandemic: 6 Useful Tips

 With another Mental Health Awareness Week upon us and I find myself saying ‘a few weeks ago’ when what I mean is post-lockdown… which has been much more than a few weeks!
 2020 seems to be flying by for some of us, whilst sadly, others are struggling.
 Read on to find out how you can help to prevent burnout.

 Lockdown has meant many of the usual Mental Awareness Week activities are on hold or needing to be run virtually, and yet this year, Mental Health is more important than ever.
 Even though I’m starting to sound like a broken record, this year has proven why Mental Health needs to be something we consider all year round.
 Not just when it’s an event in the social calendar.

 The Pandemic's Impact on Mental Health & Burnout